vedvalsangkar/Style-Transfer/README.md

 # Style-Transfer
-Basic implementation of style transfer.
+Basic implementation of neural style transfer as a personal project.